russgooday/northcoders-course-projects/heapify/README.md

 <img alt='example of heap replace' width='600px' src='src/images/heap-replace.gif'/>

+> As an aside I created the animation for this example in Javascript.
+The code can be found [here](https://codepen.io/rpg2019/project/editor/XLdQPk).

 ### Custom heap module (Python)

 Driven by curiosity and a desire to deepen my understanding of the heap algorithm, I explored the topic further — my new copy of Introduction to Algorithms (Fourth Edition) proved especially helpful.